pjeby/tag-wrangler/README.md

 **Please note**: renaming a tag is potentially an irreversible operation: you may wish to back up your data before beginning a rename.
 See the section on [Renaming tags](#renaming-tags) below for more information.

-(Also note: the current version only supports renaming tags in the body of a *note*, not the ones that appear in front matter field(s).
-That's coming in a future release.)

 ## Installation